AnestisAsl/Hermes-d3-visualisation/README.md

 The worldbank data are available in the input folder in a zip file that contains 3 csv file.<br>

 # Installation<br>
-Install Xampp,MySQL and PHP.<br>
+Install  * Xampp * MySQL * PHP.<br>

 # Usage<br>
-At your xampp control Panel start the MySQL server and the Apache.<br>
+1. At your xampp control Panel start the MySQL server and the Apache.<br>
-Load the data(3 .csv each represents a table at your database) from the HermesInput folder(input.zip) to your database.<br>
+2. Load the data(3 .csv each represents a table at your database) from the HermesInput folder(input.zip) to your database.<br>
-Load welocome.php to you browser.<br>
+3. Load welocome.php to you browser.<br>
-Explore the project.<br>
+4. Explore the project.<br>

 # Future additions<br>
 Add more Indicator Codes and countries from worldbank.<br>